albar965/littlenavmap-manual/src/en/RUNNOSIM.rst

 #.
 Start *Little Navmap* on the client/remote computer and select
    ``Tools`` -> ``Files and Directories`` -> :ref:`files-and-directories-db`.
 #.
 Exit *Little Navmap* on the client computer so you can copy the
-   datbase files.
+   database files.
 #.
 Copy the database files to your client computer using network shares,
    USB sticks or whatever you like.
-Use the file manager windows opened by the procedures above.
+Use the file manager windows that were opened by the steps above.
 #.
 Start *Little Navmap* on the client computer.
 The :ref:`scenery-library-menu`
    should contain an entry for each copied database.
 Airport icons should be visible on the map in either case. **There is no need to reload the scenery library database now since you just copied a fully populated ready-to-user database file.**

+X-Plane
-Share files and directories for X-Plane across computers and adjust loading path in ``Options`` on page :ref:`cache` for remote setups.
+   Share flight plan and weather directories for X-Plane across computers and adjust the loading path in ``Options`` on page :ref:`cache` for remote setups.

    *Little Navmap* watches the X-Plane 11 ``METAR.rwx`` and ``global_winds.grib`` files as well as the X-Plane 12 ``Output/real weather`` directory for changes and applies updates immediately.

 See :ref:`remote-connection` for information about